-The Alabama House on Wednesday, March 15, approved legislation to give Alabama’s 67 district courts authority in civil matters involving $5,000 more than their current jurisdiction allows.
+The Senate Judiciary Committee on Wednesday, April 26, approved legislation to give Alabama’s 67 district courts authority in civil matters involving $5,000 more than their current jurisdiction allows.
 The bill now goes to the full Senate for consideration.
 The Alabama House OK’d it on Wednesday, March 15.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!